robertherdzik/SkrybaMD/README.md

 You will find markdown generated `MySuperDocumentation.md` file in the same directory 💥

 ### Define custom relative path for output file
-Skryba by default is taking the same directory for creating output file as `doc_shape.txt` has, but you can specify your own path for the outpuf using `-o` option (see `--help` for more info).
+Skryba by default is taking the same directory for creating output file as `doc_shape.txt` has, but you can specify your own path for the outpuf using `output --path <path>` option (see `--help` for more info).

 `$ SkrybaMD output --path ./Documentations/MySuperDocumentation`